sandark7/csso-loader/README.md

 Default: `true`

-By default CSSO uses structure minimization for maximum compression.
+`csso` performs structural optimization for better compression by default.
-Pass `-restructure` instead if you want to disable this feature.
+Use `-restructure` in case you want to disable it.

 ``` javascript
 module.exports = {